Policies adopted in this course are presented below in the form of answers

 If you miss the final exam you must contact your instructor

 as soon as possible.
 Failure to do so in a prompt fashion may result in

-the instructor after the deferred (lab)test date, then you must file a
+after the deferred exam date) you must then file a formal petition

-petition package forms available from this link to the Registrar's
+Petition Package forms available from this link to

-Office web site.
-If your formal petition is successful you would normally
+the Registrar's Office web site.
+If your formal petition is successful

 you would normally write an exam with the next regularly scheduled